electricimp/vscode/README.md

 ## Overview ##

-The Plug-in is designed to improve developers` productivity.
+The Extension is designed to improve developers` productivity.
 It allows you to rapidly build and maintain applications by
 providing:

 * Code auto-completion for [Electric Imp’s imp API](https://developer.electricimp.com/api)